 I’ve heard this rationalized this way: Deut.
 24 is talking about what man must do.
 Man needs to treat people fairly and punish only the wrongdoers.
 Ex.
 34 is talking about what God will do.
 God has a long memory and will hold a grudge against you to punish your descendants.
 It’s odd that Christians would imagine that God does something that is clearly immoral in our eyes.
 Anyway, God figures it out later: “The one who sins is the one who will die” (Ezekiel 18:4).

-This is an old chestnut of anti-Christian polemics.
-But at least it is understandable that it would be difficulty (at face value), because these are difficult concepts to grasp and fully understand.
+This passage and its erroneous interpretation are old chestnuts of anti-Christian polemics.
+But at least it is understandable that it would be a difficulty (at face value), because this is a somewhat complex concept to fully understand.
 Thus, this is a much more serious and worthy objection than the sheer nonsense I dealt with in my previous installment, about two supposed sets of Ten Commandments.

 It so happens that I thoroughly dealt with this “problem” eight years ago, in my article, “God’s ‘Punishing’ of Descendants: Is it Unjust and Unfair?”
 The arguments there are involved and complex, so I urge readers interested in this topic to read the whole article.
 But I’ll highlight some of the major themes here (and add a few new things to “flesh out” the Christian argument even more).

 Exodus 20:5-6 (RSV) you shall not bow down to them or serve them; for I the LORD your God am a jealous God, visiting the iniquity of the fathers upon the children to the third and the fourth generation of those who hate me, but showing steadfast love to thousands of those who love me and keep my commandments. (cf. identical passage Deut 5:9-10)